How to Search for Folders Only by Name in Windows 11

 Published by Nyau Wai Hoe - Updated on

-Have you ever struggled to find a folder on your computer, buried deep within a maze of files and folders?
+Have you ever had trouble finding a folder on your computer, buried deep within a complicated maze of files and folders?
 Windows 11 has an easy-to-use search feature that can help you quickly find the folder you need.
-However, the default search function in Windows 11 often returns too many results, which can include both files and folders, making it difficult to locate the right folder.
-In this article, we’ll show you how to search for folders only by name in Windows 11 using File Explorer, the built-in file management application.
+But the default search function in Windows 11 often shows too many results, including both files and folders, which can make it hard to find the right folder.
+In this guide, we’ll show you how to search for folders only by name in Windows 11 using the File Explorer.

-We’ll also cover how to refine your search with advanced query syntax, save your search criteria for future use, and search for folders using the Start menu search bar or Total Commander, a powerful third-party file manager.
-By the end of this article, you’ll have the tools to streamline your search process and find the folders you need with ease, whether you’re a student, professional, or casual computer user.
+We’ll also cover how to refine your search with advanced query syntax (AQS), save your search criteria for future use, and search for folders using the Start menu search bar or Total Commander.

 How to Search for Folders Only by Name in Windows 11

-Windows 11 introduces a sleek, modern interface that is both visually appealing and highly functional.
-Its built-in search features are no exception, with enhanced search capabilities that make locating your files and folders a breeze.
-The advanced search functionality in Windows 11 allows you to fine-tune your search criteria, saving you time and effort.
+Windows 11 has a simple and modern interface that is both pretty nice to look at and very functional.
+Its built-in search features are no exception, now with better search capabilities that make finding your files and folders very easy.
+The advanced search functionality in Windows 11 allows you to fine-tune your search criteria, allowing you to filter results based on attributes other than just their names.

 Using File Explorer to search for folders by name

-1. Press the Win + E keys on your keyboard to open File Explorer.
+1. Hit Win + E on your keyboard to open File Explorer.

-2. Navigate to the location where you want to start your search.
-If you want to search your entire computer, select “This PC” in the left pane.
+2. Go to where you want to start looking.
+If you’re aiming to check your whole computer, pick “This PC” on the left side.

-3. Click on the search box in the upper-right corner of the File Explorer window.
+3. Hit up the search box in the top-right corner of the File Explorer window.

-4. Type kind:folders followed by the folder name you’re searching for.
-For example, if you’re searching for a folder named “Vacation Photos,” type kind:folders Project and press Enter.
+4. Enter kind:folders followed by the folder’s name you’re after.
+For example, for a folder called “Project,” type kind:folders Project and hit Enter.

 Using File Explorer to search for folders by name